ozfortress/ozfortress_docs/docs/rules/ultiduo.md

 The **higher seeded team** is **Team A**. **Maps must be played in the order in which they were picked.**

-Using the Captain Discord Match Thread channel
+Using the Pick/Ban system on the Citadel Match Thread
 1. **Team A bans** a map
 2. **Team B bans** a map
 3. **Team A picks** a map